You Are Here: Digital Metabolism Test

 Project Overview

 You Are Here: Digital Metabolism Test is an interactive, question-based web experience designed to illuminate the hidden environmental and systemic impacts of ubiquitous technology.
 By exploring the concept of the "digital-environmental metabolism," the project reveals the relationship between digital systems (cyberspace, social networks) and their material counterparts (wires, workers, warehouses, and waste).
 This project invites digital natives to critically examine their tech habits and understand their role within the complex structures that underpin modern technology, fostering awareness about the gaps in the sustainability of our digital future.
+Utilizing modern web frameworks, the project is built with Vite, TypeScript, and React, ensuring a responsive and accessible experience for all users.

 What the Project Is: 'You Are Here' is an educational web experience that bridges digital media studies and artistic expression to address the environmental implications of technology.
 It functions as both a critical tool and an interactive artwork that challenges misconceptions about digital sustainability.